Disruptive coloration: In animals

-Another camouflage mechanism, distractive markings, also involves conspicuous marks and has for a century since Thayer's initial description been conflated with it, but the two require different kinds of marking.
+Another camouflage mechanism, distractive markings, also involves conspicuous marks, and has for a century since Thayer's initial description was conflated with it, but the two require different kinds of marking.
 For distraction, the markings should be small and should avoid the prey's outline so as to take attention away from it, whereas disruptive markings should contact the outline so as to break it up.